A VERY BLACKWELL CHRISTMAS

 “Le Bernadin?”
 Jennifer said.
 “We’ll never get in.”

 I stood up from my desk and shot Lisa a look.
 “And for the love of God, Lisa, please find something suitable to wear.
-Because je refuse to show up at that restaurant with anyone who looks as you do now.”
+Because je refuse to show up at that restaurant with anyone who looks like you do now.”

 “I’m in crisis!” she bellowed.